benkeen/generatedata/README.md

 Test coverage is pretty weak right now!
 I'm in the midst of adding phpunit tests and integrating it with Travis, but it's going to be a little hairy for a while just yet.

-## TO-DO
+## To-Do

-Please see the [feature request] (https://github.com/benkeen/generatedata/issues?labels=Feature+Request%21&page=1&state=open) for a list of things that are still left to complete on this project.
+Please see the issues tagges as [feature requests] (https://github.com/benkeen/generatedata/issues?labels=Feature+Request%21&page=1&state=open) for a list of things that are still left to complete on this project.
+Help is always welcome!

 ## License